-2. These general considerations should be referred to in examining the question of the election of the President of the Republic.

-39. The considerable limitation of presidential powers introduced by the new Constitution is not reflected in the way of electing the Head of State.
-Originally, under the provisions of the 1919 Constitution a special college of electors composed of 300 members was empowered to elect the President.
-In four cases the President was not elected by the electoral college: the Parliament (Eduskunta) elected the first President in 1919 (Ståhlberg) and Paasikivi in 1946.
+2. These general considerations should be referred to in examining the question of the election of the President of the Republic the 1919 Constitution, a special college of electors composed of 300 members was empowered to elect the President.
+In four cases, the President was not elected by the Electoral College: the Parliament (Eduskunta) elected the first President in 1919 (Ståhlberg) and Paasikivi in 1946.
 Mannerheim in 1944 and Kekkonen in 1974 were elected by special laws.
-In 1987 the system of presidential election was amended, and the election of the President was changed into a combination of direct election and an electoral college.
+In 1987, the system of presidential election was amended, and the election of the President was changed into a combination of direct election and an electoral college.
 In 1991, by a further reform, a two-stage method of a direct popular election was introduced (Section 23).
 The text of the present Constitution repeats the same provisions (Section 54):